MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 - Alice's $deposits$ is now 170 stable coins.
 - Alice deposits 30 stable coins,
     - Her $deposits$ increases by 30 to become 200.
-    - Her total LP token increases by some amount of LP token that is calculated to be the share of 30 in the system's resulting renewed Staking stock.
+    - Her total mLP token increases by some amount of mLP token that is calculated to be the share of 30 in the system's resulting renewed Staking Stock.
-- When she wants to withdraw with 20 LP tokens
+- When she wants to withdraw with 20 mLP tokens
-    - We first find she has a total 100 LP tokens
+    - We first find she has a total 100 mLP tokens
     - Decrease her $deposits$ by 200 * 20 / 100 = 40 stable coins
     - Return the withdrawal assets to her, say 120 stable coins, which is a mix of deposits and rewards
     - We know she withdraws 40 principal deposit, together with 120 - 40 = 80 rewards